MicrosoftDocs/powerquery-docs/powerquery-docs/working-with-duplicates.md

    ![Remove duplicates.](images/me-working-with-duplicates-remove-duplicates.png "Remove duplicates")

 > [!WARNING]
 > There's no guarantee that the first instance in a set of duplicates will be chosen when duplicates are removed.
-Learn more about how to preserve sorting in the [Common issues](CommonIssues.md#preserving-sort) article.
+To learn more about how to preserve sorting, go to [Preserve sort](CommonIssues.md#preserving-sort).

 ### Remove duplicates from multiple columns